 The Makale Community has 240 residents, all of whom direly need accessible, clean water.
-Their current water source is a spring in disrepair that causes more problems than it solves.
+Their current water source, Wilson Muranda Spring, is in disrepair and causes more problems than it solves.

 Field Officer Christine Masinde described their current water source.
 "The terrain that leads to the spring is on a steep slope, which can easily cause people to lose their footing and fall.
 This could lead to serious injuries, especially to children and the elderly, who are more vulnerable to falls.
 During heavy rainfall, the path is eroded, making it more dangerous.
 There is overcrowding at the spring, which leads to time wastage and conflict over access to the spring water."